That New Home Smell (and What Comes Next).

-By far the biggest surprise with new construction homeowners.
+This is the biggest disappointment with new construction homeowners.

-The once pristine drywall at the corners of some of the most widely-used doors and windows now has hairline cracks.
+Their once pristine drywall at the corners of some of the most widely-used doors and windows now have hairline cracks.

 But 99% of the time, this is normal and unavoidable.